microprediction/microprediction/crawler_examples/README.md

 Need help?
 New video tutorials are available at https://www.microprediction.com/python-1 to help you get started running crawlers at www.microprediction.com

+## Timemachines package examples

+Probably the easiest way to get a decent crawler going is by using the [timemachines](https://github.com/microprediction/timemachines) package.

+See [Bellehood Fox](https://github.com/microprediction/microprediction/blob/master/crawler_examples/bellehood_fox.py) for an example.

 ## Filtering examples

 It probably